 Donald Becker: Ten years ago, clustering independent, commodity-class machines -- and building, essentially, supercomputers out of them -- was a controversial idea.
 At first, we put Beowulf clusters beside supercomputers to remove some of their workloads.
 But, Beowulf clusters are clearly supercomputers in their own right.

 I think that Beowulf and Linux have had a significant beneficial interaction.
-Linux was successful with a broad base of early adopters because it had excellent
+Linux was successful with a broad base of early adopters because it had excellent device support at a time when other similar operating systems supported only a very limited selection.

 One of the unique demands of clusters was that the machines needed to communicate much more than [networked] workstations [do].
 My work on Linux focused on networking; adding network drivers and other infrastructure so that Linux worked well with a wide variety of hardware.
 This included low-cost hardware that would normally be ignored because it at first appears unrelated to high-end use.
 But the small-scale and educational clusters often started with low-end proof of concept clusters.
 Being able to use existing and commonly available hardware made Linux much easier to install and use than other OSes that had specific, limited hardware support.